Frisian mercenaries in the Roman Army

-Two of the forts mentioned are part of the famous Hadrian’s Wall, namely fort Brocolitia and fort Vercovicium (or better known as fort Housesteads).
+Two of the forts mentioned are part of the famous Hadrian’s Wall, namely fort Brocolitia and fort Vercovicium.
+The latter better known as fort Housesteads.
 There were in total fifteen forts along Hadrian's Wall and around a 10,000 soldiers were deployed along the wall.
 The wall was erected between c.AD 122–128 and was about 117 kilometers long.

 Fort Housesteads is one of the major fortresses of the wall with annex a civilian settlement or vicus.
 Actually, it resembles more a garrison town than a fortress.
 Interestingly, a distinctive form of pottery at fort Housesteads shows close parallels with that found in Frisia.
 The pottery is only found in the vicus and not in the fort itself.
 The question arises whether the Frisian legionnaires at fort Housesteads fabricated the pottery themselves, it was imported or that their Frisian women accompanied them to Britannia and that they were responsible for the production.

 The last option might actually not be that strange.
-When we for example recall how the colonial Royal Netherlands East Indies Army (KNIL) of the Netherlands functioned in the nineteenth and twentieth centuries AD.
+When we for example recall how the colonial Royal Netherlands East Indies Army (KNIL) of the Netherlands functioned in the nineteenth and twentieth centuries.
 It was literally the same: women, or concubines, of the KNIL soldiers followed their men and were housed in an adjacent settlement to the fort (Lanzing, 2005).
 And women were 'mobile' too.
 It's an accepted theory based on archaeological research in the Netherlands that the exchange between tribes happened through 'marriage' (exchange) of women.
 These women took with them their own techniques for pottery, thus explaining finds of so-called 'foreign' pottery (Nieuwhof, 2016).
-But proof of women living in the vicus of fort Housesteads has yet to be found.
+Proof of women living in the vicus of fort Housesteads, however, has yet to be found.